 This report is made solely to the Society's members, as a body, in accordance with section 76(5) of the Building Societies Act 1986.
 Our work has been undertaken so that we might state to the Society's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Society's members as a body, for our audit work, for this report, for our audit report, or for the opinions we have formed.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Society and the Society's members as a body, for our audit report, or for the opinions we have formed.